-The following is a rewrite of two 1995 films I talked about in mid March as my hometown just got hit with Covid-19.
+The following is a rewrite of two 1995 films I discussed in the middle of March 2020 as my hometown was one of the first areas in the country to get hit with Covid-19.
 Both reviews were brief as I was fatigued by the necessary amount of time required to stay up on the virus.
-After hours of listening to podcasts I had little desire to think about it even more.
-Now that the dust has settled a little it’s puts me in a better frame of mind to revisit these stories.
+After hours of listening to podcasts on the subject I had little desire to think about it even more.
+Now that the dust has settled it puts me in a better frame of mind to revisit these stories.
 When it comes to movies about living in a pandemic there are ones that focus on how the condition affects a small group of people and some others about the widespread toll it takes on the masses.
 “Outbreak” is one of the later examples which had been a part of my science class.
 My high school teacher informed us that the film was fictional but the science was legit.
 I would be intrigued to hear a modern breakdown of the movie from scientists in the way Neil deGrasse Tyson discusses the scientific validity of fictional movies on Twitter.
 He has expressed that movies can be entertaining and contain legitimate science at the same time so why not make them that way?

 So many people have talked about the devastation 2020 has caused.
 I think opening up people’s schedules allows for a great use of time though.
 Of course there are financial hardships that impact certain industries, some being harder hit than others, but that is a political problem not a failing of having more time.
 One could even argue that the amount of work one spends doing a lesser pursuit is an even bigger tragedy.
 Money doesn’t always align with what is of highest importance of course.